 His mission to talk Zhou Yu into surrendering has failed but at least he has discovered a pending betrayal.
-Cao Cao doesn't hesitate and has his two admirals beheaded; however, as soon as the heads are delivered he realises that he has been tricked by Zhou Yu.
+Cao Cao doesn't hesitate and has his two admirals beheaded.
+However, as soon as the heads are delivered he realises that he has been tricked; the letter was a forgery. by Zhou Yu.

 We see here an instance of an enemy spy being used unwittingly as a doomed spy against his employer.
-As is the case with many of the more interesting stories in the Romance of the Three Kingdoms, this story is labelled to be fictitious.
+As is the case with many of the more interesting stories in the Romance of the Three Kingdoms, this story is labeled to be fictitious.
 Therefore it does not present a proof that spies were actually used in this way.